 Green Tea Smoothies

 Rather than sticking to the traditional, watery goodness that is green tea, why not make a smoothie out of it?
 Recipes for green tea smoothies can be found all over the web.
+You can even buy kratom extract and add that in to give it an extra zing!

 After trying out a number of them, I came across The Gracious Pantry’s Clean Eating Green Tea Mango Smoothie.
 Sugar free and filled with nutrients, this particular blend of mango, green tea, spinach, banana and pineapple is sure to satisfy your taste buds.
 Check out The Gracious Pantry’s website for the recipe.